 Captured content can be separated into either monoscopic or stereoscopic 360 content.
 Stereoscopic 360 content allows you to have a 360° overview of the environment and creates the 3D effect with objects close by.
 Monoscopic 360 content lacks the 3D effect but is much easier to produce and easier to distribute.

-VR capture method 2: Light field capture
+Virtual reality capture methods: Light field capture

 Unlike standard 360º video, light field video captured with Lytro Immerge allows for six degrees of motion freedom within the camera’s volume, which is about one meter.
 This means that you could conceivably move around within the volume of the sphere and lean in toward objects.
 In addition to adding a degree of positionally tracked volume to the scene, a true light field recording like Lytro’s creates both horizontal and vertical parallax, giving the scene true depth and perspective regardless of your viewing angle.

 Light fields are a relatively simple concept and are not that new, but their actual implementation is extremely hard to pull off.
 A ‘light field’ (a.k.a. ‘plenoptic function’) is really just all the light that passes through an area or volume.
 Physicists have been talking about light fields since at least 1846.
 Lytro really popularized the idea by developing the world’s first consumer light field camera back in 2012.
 A Light Field can be captured using an array of multiple cameras as well as a plenoptic device like the Lytro ILLUM, with an array of microlenses placed across its sensor.
 The core principle in both cases is that the Light Field capture system needs to be able to record the path of light rays from multiple viewpoints.